 Where to Use:

 Svelte is great for building fast and lightweight applications, especially when performance is critical.
-Notable examples include TikTok, Spotify, and Nintendo.
+Notable examples include Spotify, Apple, The New York Times, Cloudflare, and Bloomberg.

 Mithril